Why is my central air not working

 Frequently Asked Questions

-Most experts recommend replacing your air filter every 1-3 months, depending on factors like the size of your home and whether you have pets.
-A clogged filter can restrict airflow and cause your system to work harder.
+Most HVAC experts recommend changing the air filter every 1-3 months, depending on factors like home size, number of occupants, and whether you have pets.

 Connect with certified professionals in your area